per-gron/shuriken/src/rs/README.md

 Instead, in rs, Publisher, Subscriber and Subscription are *concepts*, much like iterators in C++.
 An rs Publisher is any C++ type that fulfills [the requirements of the Publisher concept](doc/specification.md#1-publisher-code).

 This can be a bit counterintuitive at first.
-For example, the return type of `Just(1)` is not `Publisher<int>`; it is a type that doesn't even have a name (because the type contains the type of a lambda expression).
+For example, the return type of `Just(1)` is not `AnyPublisher<int>`; it is a type that doesn't even have a name (because the type contains the type of a lambda expression).
 The public API of rs does not give a name for the type of `Just(1)`, it only promises that it conforms to the Publisher concept.

 This design allows rs to be very efficient when chaining operators: The compiler can see and inline chains of operators as it sees fit, since there aren't virtual method calls that hide things.